phplrt/language-server/libs/rpc-protocol/README.md

 ## RPC Protocol

-An implementation of the RPC protocol codecs.
+This is a subtree split of the phplrt RPC protocol component.

 ### Resources